Aussie YA

 Penny Tangey

-So, I completely loved her debut - refreshing and innocent and funny and with it's own quirky beat this is the perfect book for teens.
+So, I completely loved her debut - refreshing and innocent and funny and with it's own quirky beat this is a perfect book for teens.

 Vicki Wakefield

-Her debut is shining and gorgeous and features one of my fave protags.
-Ever <3
+Her debut (All I Ever Wanted) is shining and gorgeous and features one of my fave protags.
+Ever <3 Friday Brown s just as gorgeous and harrowing and startlingly moving.

 Paula Weston

 Seriously amazed by how much I love her Rephaim series.
 Smart and sexy and fun and swoony and so addictive.
-These angel books have the best Aussie vibe and charachetrs you will fall in love with
+These angel books have the best Aussie vibe and characters you will fall in love with (Rafa, I mean, seriously!)

 Margaret Wild